ameny32/ameny32/README.md

 - Hi, my name is Andrew.
 - Careerwise, I'm interested in Cybersecurity, IT, and all things computers.
-  - I’m currently learning my way around Kali Linux to learn some tools used for pentesting.
-- Outside of school, I enjoy golfing, fishing, and going to the beach.
+- Outside of school, I enjoy golfing, fishing, playing guitar, and hiking.

 -----------------

-Please feel free to contact me with any questions!
+Please don't hesitate to contact me with any questions.

 Email: andrewmenyhert@gmail.com